Visiting the Quirky Town of Chicken, Alaska

 Because while Talkeetna has a legit business community and nearly 1000 residents.
 Chicken is way smaller, and that makes it a lot more fun.

-I had the pleasure of passing through Chicken last summer.
+I had the pleasure of passing through Chicken not long ago.
 If you want to experience Chicken for yourself, expect quite a journey to get here.

 small alaska town